Counting stabiliser codes for arbitrary dimension: Group structure of stabilizer codes

 \begin{thm} The set of all $2n\times 2n$ symplectic matrices of the form given in Eq. (\ref{eq:M_form}) form a subgroup of $\Spnd{2n}{d}$. \end{thm}

-{\it Proof. } We use the following subgroup test: if $G$ is a group, $H$ a subset of $G$, then $H$ is a subgroup if for all $h,g \in H$, $h^{-1}g \in H$ too. ~ First note that the inverse of a symplectic matrix $M$ is given by $\L^TM^T\L$, since $\L^T M^T \L M = \L^T \L = I$.
-This gives us Thus we see that $M^{-1}$ has the form given by Eq.~\eqref{eq:M_form}.
-Next, consider the composition of two symplectic matrices of the form Eq.~\eqref{eq:M_form}.

-Note that the matrix on the RHS of Eq.~\eqref{eq:subgroup_composition} is symplectic, since it is a product of two symplectic matrices.
-Also it is of the form given in Eq.~\eqref{eq:M_form}. \\
+{\it Proof. } We use the following subgroup test: if $G$ is a group, $H$ a subset of $G$, then $H$ is a subgroup if for all $h,g \in H$, $h^{-1}g \in H$ too.
+First note that the inverse of a symplectic matrix $M$ is given by $\L^TM^T\L$, since $\L^T M^T \L M = \L^T \L = I$.
+This gives us Thus we see that $M^{-1}$ has the form given by Eq. \eqref{eq:M_form}.
+Next, consider the composition of two symplectic matrices of the form Eq. \eqref{eq:M_form}. \begin{widetext} \end{widetext} Note that the matrix on the RHS of Eq. \eqref{eq:subgroup_composition} is symplectic, since it is a product of two symplectic matrices.
+Also it is of the form given in Eq. \eqref{eq:M_form}. \\

 The subgroup given in Theorem \ref{tnk} will be denoted by $\Tnkd$.
-It encapsulates the degree of freedom with which one may extend the check matrix of the $[[n,k]]_d$ trivial code to a symplectic matrix.
-The trivial code is the code corresponding to the stabiliser group $S= \left\langle Z_1, Z_2 , \cdots, Z_{n-k} \right\rangle$.
-At the same time, right multiplying the symplectic matrix of any $[[n,k]]_d$ stabiliser code by an element of $\Tnkd$ yields another another symplectic matrix of the same stabiliser code.
-We saw this in Eq.~\eqref{eq:M_equation}.
-In the next section we show that $\Tnkd$ decomposes as a product of three subgroups, and highlight the roles played by these three subgroups in quantum error correction for stabiliser codes.
+It encapsulates the degree of freedom with which one may extend the check matrix of the $[[n,k]]_d$ trivial code to a symplectic matrix. \begin{rem} \tanmayc{The subgroup $\Tnkd$ has appeared in the quantum computing literature earlier.
+For instance, in \cite{Maslov17}, $\mathrm{T}(2n,0,2)$ (referred to as the Borel subgroup of $\Sp$, denoted as $\mathcal{B}_n$) is employed to construct the Bruhat decomposition for $\Spnd{2n}{2}$.
+This decomposition is used to give an asymptotically tight parameterization of arbitrary stabilizer circuits.
+More recently, it appears in \cite{Jansen22}, as the subgroup of the Clifford group, whose action does not change the figures of merit of distillation protocols, which are studied in \cite{Jansen22}.
+See also Remark~\ref{rem:normal_trivia}.} \end{rem} The trivial code is the code corresponding to the stabilizer group $S= \left\langle Z_1, Z_2 , \cdots, Z_{n-k} \right\rangle$.
+At the same time, right multiplying the symplectic matrix of any $[[n,k]]_d$ stabilizer code by an element of $\Tnkd$ yields another another symplectic matrix of the same stabilizer code.
+We saw this in Eq. \eqref{eq:M_equation}.
+In the next section we show that $\Tnkd$ decomposes as a product of three subgroups, and highlight the roles played by these three subgroups in quantum error correction for stabilizer codes.